 Lake Arenal probably rivals the nearby volcano as a sight to see and a place to experience.
 The lake is bordered by both tropical forests and pasture land and is Costa Rica’s largest lake.

 Lake Arenal is well-known for its sport fishing, especially for the Rainbow bass, a popular local food dish.
 Avid fishermen look forward to a trip to these waters to take on the lake’s aggressive fish.
 Many visitors take advantage of the organized fishing trips from local hotels in the area.

 Bass fishing isn’t the only drawing card at Lake Arenal however.
 Visitors also enjoy windsurfing and escorted boat tours around the lake.
 Many visitors also enjoy horseback riding and hiking through this rugged yet incredibly beautiful landscape.

 Arenal Volcano Hot Springs

-Many Lake Arenal visitors come to the region for the Arenal Volcano hot springs.
+Many visitors come to the region for the Arenal Volcano hot springs.

-Tourists enjoy taking in the beauty of surrounding rainforest while relaxing in the natural springs heated by the thermal activity of nearby Arenal Volcano.
+Tourists enjoy taking in the beauty of surrounding rainforest while relaxing in the natural springs heated by the thermal activity of nearby volcano.
 Several hot-springs locations are open to visitors, including;

 - Eco Thermales – featuring privacy and beautiful surroundings